-Pad Kra Pao (Thai Basil Stir-fry)
+Pad Kra Pao (Basil Stir-fry)

 Ground meat stir-fried hot with garlic and Thai chilies, then tossed with a big handful of basil — Thailand's go-to street-food rice plate.
 Spooned over rice and crowned with a crispy fried egg, it's a full meal in minutes.